 BANANAS NEED WATER TOO!

-Cyprus as a whole is bracing itself for a year of water scarcity after one of the driest winters since 1997.
-The whole Cyprus reservoir system is far from running at full capacity, with reservoirs across the island remaining on average just a quarter full.
-Water shortages, particularly across the district of Paphos, have been further compounded by the draining of the distirict’s Mavrokolympos reservoir and the recent destruction of the area’s major desalination plant to fire.
-The district, as a result, is now severly exposed to water shortages.
+Cyprus as a whole is bracing itself for a year of water scarcity.
+This comes after one of the driest winters since 1997.
+The whole water retention on the island is far from running at full capacity, with reservoirs and dams remaining on average just a quarter full.
+The district of Paphos is particularly exposed to water shortages because of the draining of the Mavrokolympos reservoir and the loss of the area’s major desalination plant to fire.
+Roughly 1.4 million cubic metres of water was lost after this dam was recently closed to repair a major leak.

-This has left Banana farmers across the district anxious over the impact of what the limited water supply may have on this year’s crop.
-The owners collectively claim that their crops are at genuine risk due to pending water shortages with banana plantation owners appealing to the government to offer more support.
-They maintain that the Asprokremmos reservoir, which also serves the district, maintains minimal water levels that are not adequate for their needs.
-This comes after extra pressure was placed on it due to the closure of the Mavrokolympos dam, which lost roughly 1.4 million cubic metres of water when it was closed for repairs.
-The lack of a viable desalination plan after a fire destroyed the district’s main desalination plant near the village of Kouklia has also complicated the situation.
+This has left Banana and avocado plantation owners across the district anxious over the impact of what the limited water supply may have on this year’s crop.
+These owners collectively claim that their crops are at genuine risk and are appealing to authorities to offer more support.
+They maintain that the Asprokremmos reservoir, which also serves the district, also has minimal water levels that are not adequate for their needs.
+This comes after extra pressure was placed on it due to the closure of the Mavrokolympos dam.
+The lack of a viable desalination has also complicated the situation.

-The water supply to the district’s farmers overall has been cut to half, leaving banana farmers in particular, struggling to source enough water to irrigate their crops properly.
+The water supply to the district’s farmers overall has been cut to half.
+This has left banana farmers in particular, struggling to source enough water to irrigate their crops properly.
 The Paphos Banana Farmers Association have warned that if the current water supply issues continue, then their bananas will lose their quality and will remain unsold.
 Whilst the full extent of the impact caused by the lack of water has not yet been assessed, they are still requesting financial guarantees from the government to cover any financial losses that they may incurr.

 WHAT DO BANANAS NEED?